adithram/FreebodyDial/README.md

 # Beta Release Instructions
 - Launch canvas.html located in the templates directory.
+- When editing: Line up square next to cursor with square near object to manipulate;
+- When drawing polygons: To close polygon return cursor to starting point and click.
+- When grouping: select lines, by clicking with pointer, you desire to group and hit done grouping when completed.
+Results will be seen if you click edit.

 # Alpha Release Instructions
 - A terminal application has been designed to show sample user interaction and the creation/usage of JSON objects.
 The application lets the user interact through the keyboard describing movement.
 The keyboard functionality corresponds to movements that will eventually occur through a dial peripheral.
 The keyboard application will generate JSON objects.